Elizabeth Jagger

 Elizabeth Scarlett Jagger (born March 2, 1984) is a British-American activist, model and actress.

 Personal life

-Born in New York City to American model Jerry Hall and the Rolling Stones lead singer Mick Jagger, she has seven siblings.
-Among them are Georgia May Jagger, James Jagger, Gabriel Jagger, and paternal half-sister Jade Jagger.
+Elizabeth Jagger was born at Lenox Hill Hospital in New York City.
+She is the elder daughter of American model Jerry Hall and the Rolling Stones lead singer Mick Jagger, and she has seven siblings.
+Among them are Georgia May Jagger and paternal half-sister Jade Jagger.
 Elizabeth Jagger grew up in London, where she attended Ibstock Place School.

 Jagger is an activist for the Equal Rights Amendment.
 Jagger successfully lobbied for the Equal Rights Amendment to pass in Illinois in 2018.

-Career

-Jagger's first appearance on the fashion runway was in 1998, when she modeled for Thierry Mugler alongside her mother.
-During the Rolling Stones' 1999 Bridges to Babylon tour, she and her sister Georgia May Jagger sang backup vocals.
-Jagger also modeled for Tommy Hilfiger in Spring/Summer 2016 campaign.

-Jagger was signed as the face of Lancôme's LCM range of cosmetics in September 2002.

-In 2005, she was chosen to represent the Spanish fashion chain Mango.

-In January 2013, she became the face of New Skinny Lingerie Campaign.

-In 2013, Jagger starred in a campaign for Wrangler Jeans.

-In 2016, Jagger modeled for Redken.

-In 2017, Jagger starred in a Gap campaign.

-In 2018, Jagger walked for Sonia Rykiel.
+Jagger and her husband Christopher Behlau have a son.